 Star of the Sea Church amidst a glorious sunset, 2021 (Debbie Callano Parnell Photo).

 Star of the Sea Academy on Chelsea Avenue, November 1968.
 Around the time the all-girls Catholic school was declining.
 The Sisters of Charity had opened Monmouth County’s first Catholic school in 1885.
 School officials claimed 95% of grads went on to college.

 Brighton Bar ad.
 Long Branch Daily Record, May 1947.
-The bar closed for good in March 2021 — another Covid victim.
+The bar closed for good in March 2021 — another victim of the pandemic.

 LB miniature golf course on Ocean Avenue, 1960s.
 The first 18-hole putting course along Ocean Avenue was opened in July 1927.
 A second one was opened in 1960 by Long Branch Golf Land.